Restorative Practices Advisory Task Force

 - Three (3) high school students.

-Dr. Chris Coulter, Director of Teaching and Learning and Dr. Mary Mason, Executive Director of Elementary Education will serve as co-facilitators.
+Dr. Chris Coulter, Director of Teaching and Learning and Dr. Mary Mason, Executive Director of Elementary Education served as co-facilitators.